apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [OpenLineage](https://openlineage.io) - An open standard for the collection of data lineage, which can be used to trace the path of datasets as they traverse multiple systems including Apache Airflow.

+[Panda Patrol](https://github.com/aivanzhang/panda_patrol#-panda-patrol) - Test and profile your data right within your Airflow DAGs.
+With dashboards and alerts already pre-built.

 [Pylint-Airflow](https://github.com/BasPH/pylint-airflow) - A Pylint plugin for static code analysis on Airflow code.

 [Redactics](https://www.redactics.com) - A managed appliance (built on Airflow) installed next to your databases that powers a growing collection of data management workflows.